A first aid seizure rescue method

 The Exchange Breathing Method (EBM) is a technique which can be used as a first aid seizure rescue method.
 This means that it can be used to try and stop a seizure which is in progress.

-Whilst someone is having a seizure (or during the aura pre-seizure stage), a caregiver or first aider can give a rescue breath of their air into the other person’s nose (similar to CPR but using the patient’s nose).
+In short, whilst someone is having a seizure (or during the aura pre-seizure stage), a caregiver or first aider can give a breath of their exhaled air into the other person’s nose (similar to first aid CPR but using the patient’s nose).
+If EBM is suitable for the patient, their seizure will then cease.

 My name is Gemma Herbertson, and I am the Founder of Neuro Frontiers.
 After around 3 years of my son having 100-500+ seizures a week, I was desperate for answers.
 I began an intense period of research, reading thousands of papers.
 I also formed an online group of people looking for similar answers (it is called Diets for Epilepsy www.facebook.com/groups/DietsForEpilepsy).
 Some incredible people in the group kindly shared what they knew as well.
 One person in particular who researched and shared some very pertinent information was Bernhard Rohrbeck.
 When I connected the group’s thoughts (particularly Bernhard’s) with my research, I had one of those Eureka! moments, and realised that first of all, we have a natural and free source of something called Carbogen contained in every out-breath we make.
 I also realised that (because of some potential nasal receptors, and what they might trigger in the brain) that to breathe an out-breath up the nose of someone having a seizure could well be the answer.